aurpelai/garmin-watchface-template/README.md

 #### Summary

 A summary of the changes in present tense.
-Not capitalized, except when mentioning specific parts in the code (e.g. `CurrentTimeComponent`).
+Not capitalized, except when mentioning specific parts in the code (e.g. `ValueComponent`).
 No period at the end

 #### Scope